gov-cy/staging-govcy-design-system-docs/src/guides/create_an_html_email.md

 ## Testing the HTML email

-The email template has been tested with [Mailtrap](https://mailtrap.io/){rel="noreferrer noopener" target="_blank"} to verify HTML compatibility.
+The email template has been tested with [Mailtrap (opens in new tab)](https://mailtrap.io/){rel="noreferrer noopener" target="_blank"} to verify HTML compatibility.
 Here are the compatibility results we got for different email clients.

 | Client     | Desktop | Mobile | Web  |
 | ------     | ------- | ------ |----- |